w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 Once the parablock is considered available and part of the parachain, is still "pending approval".
 At this stage the parablock is tentatively included in the parachain, although more confirmation is necessary.
-In fact, the validators in the parachain (i.e. the parachain validators) are sampled from a validator set which is assumed to be 1/3 dishonest.
+In fact, the validators assigned to the parachain (i.e. the parachain validators) are sampled from a validator set which is assumed to be 1/3 dishonest.
 This means that there is a chance to randomly sample parachain validators for a parachain that are majority or fully dishonest and can back a candidate wrongly.
 The **Approval Process** allows to detect misbehavior after-the-fact without